You Are Not Your Thoughts: How to Break Old Loops

 How to Break the Loop

-“I don’t need alcohol to feel okay.
-I’m building a better system.”
+3. Redirect with intention.
+Replace it with something that’s true now: “I don’t need alcohol to be okay.
+I’m building a life I want.”

 The Mental Reset Analogy